Mohammad Awad: Career and History

 Mohammad Awad is considered to be the biggest star and legend in the history of Jordanian football.
 His funeral had taken place the day after his death, on 21 December; currently buried in an Islamic graveyard at Sahab.

-He is the first Jordanian football player to score on Egypt in a match between Jordan and Egypt held at the Amman International Stadium in 1968.
-That match had ended with a big defeat for the hosts, 6-1.
+He is the first Jordanian football player to score against Egypt in a match between Jordan and Egypt held at the Amman International Stadium in 1968.
+That match ended with a big defeat for the hosts, 6-1.

 He is the first player to have a match to mark his retirement, in 1972 at the Amman International Stadium in a match between his team Al-Faisaly and Al-Amen Al-Aam, sponsored by Prince Ra'ad.
 And until he retired, he did not lose any tournament with his club Al-Faisaly.
 He won the Jordan league ten times as a player with his club Al-Faisaly.

 When he first began coaching his national team Jordan, he became an assistant coach serving the German Joseph Shtigr, then the Scottish Danny McLennan, and lastly the English coach Tony Banville.
 Later in 1991, Awad himself became head coach of Jordan.

 He is the first coach to attain achievements for his national team Jordan; between 1992 and 1999, when he first helped his country Jordan win the Jordan International tournament of 1992 and both tournaments of the Pan Arab Games, starting 1997 in Beirut and 1999 in Amman.

 He participated in several training sessions were the first in 1974 and continued without interruption, where he was keen to develop himself as a coach where he participated in training courses held in Brazil, Germany, Scotland and Malaysia in Qatar and the UAE under the supervision of both the Asian and Arab federations.